websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md

 1. Click *Publish* to publish your changes or return to the *Pages* screen to save your page as a draft.

-## Viewing Your Collection Usage Through the Site.
+## Viewing Your Collection Usage Throughout the Site.

 You can find how your Collections are being used and displayed in the Site.